xdevplatform/twitter-api-java-sdk/docs/TweetsApi.md

     // Set the params values
     Integer backfillMinutes = 56; // Integer | The number of minutes of backfill requested.
+    OffsetDateTime startTime = OffsetDateTime.parse("2021-02-01T18:40:40.000Z"); // OffsetDateTime | YYYY-MM-DDTHH:mm:ssZ.
+The earliest UTC timestamp from which the Tweets will be provided.
+    OffsetDateTime endTime = OffsetDateTime.parse("2021-02-14T18:40:40.000Z"); // OffsetDateTime | YYYY-MM-DDTHH:mm:ssZ.
+The latest UTC timestamp to which the Tweets will be provided.
     Set<String> tweetFields = new HashSet<>(Arrays.asList()); // Set<String> | A comma separated list of Tweet fields to display.
     Set<String> expansions = new HashSet<>(Arrays.asList()); // Set<String> | A comma separated list of fields to expand.
     Set<String> mediaFields = new HashSet<>(Arrays.asList()); // Set<String> | A comma separated list of Media fields to display.